 This will help you identify concepts that the professor considers important and that are already somewhat familiar.
-Text assignments might be online materials as well as the text book or books.

-- Review notes immediately after lectures.
+• Review notes immediately after lectures.

 This will help you identify information that you do not understand while the lecture is still fresh in your memory.
-When you review immediately, you'll also have time to clarify information with other students. - Transcribe notes after lectures.
-This gives you more opportunity to practice the material of the lecture, and gives you a better-organized and written record of the lectures when you review later in more depth for the exam. - Review with a group.
+When you review immediately, you'll also have time to clarify information with other students.

+♦ Transcribe notes after lectures.

+This gives you more opportunity to practice the material of the lecture, and gives you a better-organized and written record of the lecture when you review later in more depth for the exam.

+• Review with a group.

 This will enable you to cover important material that you may overlook on your own.
 But, a study group is only as useful as the sum of its best and most contributive members.
 If you join a study group but have nothing to contribute and spend your time sitting around waiting for the answers to come from the other students, you really won't get much out of the experience except some pretty annoyed classmates.

-By the same token, if you are the only member of a study group that is prepared, and knows the material, then you are not a group member, but a tutor, and you should either leave that study group or send them a bill for your services! - Conduct a major review early enough to allow for a visit to the instructor during his office hours if necessary. - Break up the study tasks into manageable chunks, especially during major reviews prior to exams.
-Studying three hours in the morning and three in the evening will be more effective than studying at a six-hour stretch.
-Studying while you are mentally fatigued is a complete waste of time. - Get finished with your preparation at least 24 hours before the examination; 48 hours is actually better.
+- Conduct a major review early enough to allow for a visit to the instructor during his office hours if necessary. - Break up the study tasks into manageable chunks, especially during major reviews prior to exams.

+Studying three hours in the morning and three in the evening will be more effective than studying at a six hour stretch.
+Studying while you are mentally fatigued is usually a waste of time.

+• Get finished with your preparation at least 24 hours before the examination; 48 hours is actually better.
 Cramming is a lousy way to study for retention.
-Psychologists, who make it their business to study such things, claim that, after intensive study, learned information sort of bounces around in the brain getting comfortable, trying out the furniture, checking to see what's in the fridge (metaphorically speaking), and integrating itself with whatever else happens to be around up there, so that information thus integrated is easier to recall, to analyze, and to synthesize if it is given a chance to mellow for a day or so before the exam.
+Psychologists, who make it their business to study such things, claim that, after intensive study, learned information sort of bounces around in the brain getting comfortable, trying out the furniture, checking out the fridge (metaphorically speaking), and integrating itself with whatever else happens to be around up there, so that it is easier to recall, to analyze, to synthesize if the material in your head is given a chance to mellow for a day or so before the exam.

-Study the most difficult material when you are alert!
+♦ Study the most difficult material when you are alert!!